 \paragraph{Iterative Pruning} Pruning is inherently structural, and removing a token reshapes the surrounding Voronoi cells, altering the contribution of neighboring tokens.
 A one-shot strategy that evaluates token errors only once may, therefore, yield suboptimal subsets.
 To address this, we adopt an \emph{iterative pruning scheme}.
 At each iteration, the token with the smallest current pruning error is removed and the error estimates of all remaining tokens are recomputed under the updated Voronoi diagram.
 This adaptive update ensures that subsequent decisions reflect the evolving structure of the representation space and leads to higher-quality pruned sets.
-The need and effect of this strategy are illustrated in Figure~\ref{fig:pruning_comparison}, where iterative pruning (\autoref{fig:iterative}) preserves a lower mean error in the maximum dot-product values compared to non-iterative pruning.
+The advantage of this strategy is illustrated in Figure~\ref{fig:pruning_comparison}, where iterative pruning (\autoref{fig:iterative}) preserves a lower mean error in the maximum dot-product values compared to non-iterative pruning.

 The iterative nature of our algorithm is practically manageable for two reasons.
 Firstly, when a document token is pruned, only the queries previously assigned to its Voronoi cell need to be reassigned; the membership of other query vectors remains unchanged.
-Secondly, most computations involved rely on dot-product operations, which are highly optimized on modern GPUs.
+Secondly, most of the computations involved rely on dot-product operations, which are highly optimized on modern GPUs.
 Consequently, although iterative updates introduce considerable computational overhead, an efficient implementation allows the approach to scale easily to large datasets with minimal difficulty.

-\paragraph{Global Pruning} Because our pruning error is consistently defined across all documents, we extend the procedure to operate at the \emph{collection level}.
+\paragraph{Global Pruning} Because our pruning error is consistently defined across all documents, we extend the procedure to operate at the \emph{collection-level}.
 Instead of pruning independently within each document, tokens are ranked globally by their error contributions, and the lowest-impact token is removed at each step until a target budget (e.g., a fixed number or fraction of tokens) is reached.
-This allows for more efficient identification and pruning of low-importance tokens at the \emph{collection level}.
+This allows for more efficient identification and pruning of low-importance tokens at the \emph{collection-level}.

 In practice, we pre-compute document-level pruning orders in parallel and merge them according to the pruning errors they introduce to obtain the global ranking.

 \paragraph{Improving Greedy Pruning} Finding the globally optimal subset of tokens would require evaluating all possible token subsets, a computationally intractable \jlrannote{\emph{intractable} is more appropriate.
 Feasible meaning is overloaded for optimisation.}\customnote{Y: Makes sense, I've replaced feasible with intractable here} combinatorial problem.
 Although our iterative procedure provides a tractable greedy approximation, we note that it optimizes for local rather than global optimality.
 To partially mitigate this limitation, we explore using \emph{beam search} inspired by decoding strategies in language modeling.
 During pruning, multiple candidate subsets are evaluated at each step, and only the top-$k$ beams with the lowest total pruning error are retained for further iteration.
 This encourages the exploration of higher-quality token subsets without incurring the full combinatorial cost.